MythEclipse/ultimate-asepharyana.tech/.kilocode/rules/general_principles.md

 ## 4. Safety and Verification
 - **Non-Destructive First:** I will favor non-destructive actions and always verify the state of the system before applying changes.
-- **Step-by-Step Confirmation:** I will wait for confirmation after each tool use to ensure the action was successful before proceeding to the next step.
+- **Step-by-Step Confirmation:** I will wait for explicit user confirmation after each tool use to ensure the action was successful before proceeding to the next step.
 This iterative process prevents cascading errors.
 - **Reversibility:** When making significant changes, I will keep in mind the ability to revert them if they do not produce the desired outcome.

 ## 5. Adherence to Custom Instructions